High court strikes down ‘scandalous’ part of trademark law

-WASHINGTON (AP) — The Supreme Court has struck down a section of federal law that prevented officials from registering trademarks seen as scandalous or immoral, handing a victory Monday to California fashion brand FUCT.
+WASHINGTON (AP) — The Supreme Court struck down a section of federal law Monday that prevented businesses from registering trademarks seen as scandalous or immoral, handing a victory to California fashion brand FUCT.

 The high court ruled that the century-old provision is an unconstitutional restriction on speech.
 Between 2005 and 2015, the United States Patent and Trademark Office ultimately refused about 150 trademark applications a year as a result of the provision.

-The high court’s ruling means that the people and companies behind those failed applications can re-submit them for approval.
-And new trademark applications cannot be refused on the grounds they are scandalous or immoral.

-Justice Elena Kagan wrote for a majority of the court that the “‘immoral or scandalous’ bar is substantially overbroad.”
+Those who were turned away could still use the words they were seeking to register, but they didn’t get the benefits that come with trademark registration.
+Going after counterfeiters was also difficult as a result.

 The Trump administration had defended the provision, arguing that it encouraged trademarks that are appropriate for all audiences.